COSC3020/quicksort-Powerfuljackell/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+Going through the code and piecing it out (see comments on code), I have come to the conclusion that a $\Theta$ bound for its worst-case runtime is O(n^2), with the average being nlogn.
+This is because there is a function with a time complexity of n and a logorithmic loop within the primary function, however, if that logorithmic loop reaches its worst case it has a complexity of n resulting in n*n complexity.